lemuria-wchen/imcs21/README.md

 # DialoAMC

-This repo provides a new corpus benchmark called **DialoAMC** for automated medical consultations, as well as the code for reproducing the experiments.
+This repo contains a new corpus benchmark called **DialoAMC** for automated medical consultation system, as well as the code for reproducing the experiments.

+### News

+- The test set of DialoAMC is host on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge) at [TIANCHI](https://tianchi.aliyun.com/competition/gameList/activeList) platform.
+See more details in https://github.com/lemuria-wchen/imcs21-cblue.
+Welcome to submit your results on [CBLEU](https://tianchi.aliyun.com/specials/promotion/2021chinesemedicalnlpleaderboardchallenge), or compare our results on the validation set.
+- Please see more details in our arxiv paper [A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets]().
+- DialoAMC is released, containing a total of 4,116 annotated medical consultation records that covers 10 pediatric diseases.

 ### Tasks